casper-network/docs-archive/workflow/transfer-workflow.rst

 - ``id`` - <STRING OR INTEGER> Optional JSON-RPC identifier applied to the request and returned in the response.
 If not provided, a random integer will be assigned
 - ``state-root-hash`` - <HEX STRING> Hex-encoded hash of the state root
 - ``key`` - <FORMATTED STRING or PATH> The base key for the query.
-This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash or deploy-info hash.
+This must be a properly formatted public key, account hash, contract address hash, URef, transfer hash, or deploy-info hash.

 .. raw:: html